ammar-tanwar/bloglearnbay/posts/regression-techniques-in-machine-learning.md

 - Ridge Regression
 - Lasso Regression

 ## Linear regression

 It is basically used for predictive analysis, and this is a supervised machine learning algorithm.
-Linear regression is a linear approach to modeling the relationship between scalar response and the parameters or multiple predictor variables.
+Linear regression is a linear approach to modeling the relationship <br> between scalar response and the parameter or multiple predictor variables.
 It focuses on the conditional probability distribution.
 The formula for linear regression is Y = mX+c.

 Where Y is the target variable, m is the slope of the line, X is the independent feature, and c is the intercept.